eugene-zuban/design-patterns/code/AbstractFactory/Readme.md

-##Abstract Factory
+## Abstract Factory

-Abstract Factory is a Creational Pattern that provides an interface for creating families of related objects.
+Abstract Factory is a Creational Pattern provides an interface for creating families of related objects.

-###Participants
+### Participants

-* `Factory` provides an interface for creating products.
-Clients are using this intercace for getting products.
-It specifies the `CreateSuv` and `CreateMotorcycle` methods.
+* `Factory` provides the interface for creating products.
+Clients use that interface for getting products.
+Interface declares `CreateSuv` and `CreateMotorcycle` methods.
-* `HondaFactory` and `BmwFactory` - are concrete factories for producing a specific type products (Honda and BMW respectively).
+* `HondaFactory` and `BmwFactory`  are concrete factories for producing specific types of products (Honda and BMW respectively).
 * `ProductSuv` and `ProductMotorcycle` are abstract products returned from `Factory`.
-Declares methods for working with them.
-* `ProductMotorcycleBmw`, `ProductMotorcycleHonda`, `ProductSuvBmw`, `ProductSuvHonda` are concrete products that `HondaFactory` and `BmwFactory` return.
+* `ProductMotorcycleBmw`, `ProductMotorcycleHonda`, `ProductSuvBmw`, `ProductSuvHonda` are concrete products `HondaFactory` and `BmwFactory` return.

 ### UML

 ![abstractFactory.png](https://github.com/jack-zuban/design-patterns/blob/master/images/abstractFactory.png)

-###Short description
+### Short description

-A client can use one of the Factories (`BmwFactory` or `HondaFactory`) for creating a particular, related to each other type of products (SUVs and Motorcycles) which will be accessible through their interfaces, abstract classes `ProductSuv` and `ProductMotorcycle`.
+Client can use one of the Factories (`BmwFactory` or `HondaFactory`) for creating particular, related to a family type of products (SUVs and Motorcycles) that will be accessible through their interfaces, abstract classes `ProductSuv` and `ProductMotorcycle`.

-One of the benefits of Abstract Factory, as we can see it in the `example.php`, is using the same interface (provided by the `Factory`) for creating and working with different families of related products produced by their factories.
+One of the benefits of Abstract Factory, as we can see it in the `example.php`, is ability to use the same interface for creating different families of related products produced by their factories.

-Selecting a concrete factory by the client can guarantee that the client will use only the chosen family of products.
+Selecting a concrete factory by the client can guarantee that client will use only the chosen family of products.

-`example.php` and the factory's test file provide an idea of using Abstract Factory pattern.
+`example.php` and the Factory's test file show some ideas of how to use Abstract Factory pattern.

 ### More information about Abstract Factory pattern